 31 July 2021 // Ernabella Choir

-The Ernabella Choir (1940s - ) has been singing four part harmonies in Pitjantjatjara for over eighty years in South Australia boasts a strong tradition of singing.
+The Ernabella Choir (1940s - ) have been singing four part harmonies in Pitjantjatjara for over eighty years.

 Ernabella is situated in the far north-west corner of South Australia in the APY Lands.
-It was a sheep station when the Church took over the lease to establish the mission.
-Established in 1937 by the Presbyterian Church right from the start it was different from other missions of its day.
+Originally a sheep station, it was leased to the Church to establish the mission and established in 1937.
+Right from the start Ernabella was different from other missions of its day.
 There was no pressure on the Anangu to give up their own beliefs or way of life.
 Instead the Missionaries had to assimilate into the local language and culture.
-They also established a choir for which Ernabella became famous.
+They also established their first choir.

-Pitjantjatjara people in those days lived in what we would call a camp situation.
+Pitjantjatjara people in those days lived in a camp situation.
 They lived in small groups.
-And one of the basic principles of that life was the people term it ngapartji, which is reciprocity.
+One of the basic principles of that life was the people term it Ngapartji, which translates to reciprocity.
 Life depended on the fact that you shared; both in the good and bad.
-And people would build their wilches from Spinifex and boughs.
-Very much living a traditional life in that camp situation.
-But they would come up to the mission for employment and the craft and sheep work and building.
-And that sheep work was maintained by the mission and it became very much the foundation of our economic structure.
+People would build their wilches from Spinifex and boughs.
+It was very much living a traditional life in the camp situation but they would come up to the mission for employment, craft, sheep work and building.
+The sheep work was maintained by the mission becoming the foundation of their economic structure.

-Song was central to the social life of Aboriginal people.
-People were always singing and accepted the western form of singing through the school.
+Song was central to the social life of the people.
+They were always singing and through the school, they accepted the western form of singing.

-Since those early days, the Ernabella choir has toured both nationally and internationally.
+From then, Ernabella choir has regularly toured both nationally and internationally.

-The running of the Ernabella Mission was handed over to the Community in the mid-70s.
+In the mid 1970s, the running of the Ernabella Mission was handed over to the Community.
 Today the school has around 150 students from kindergarten to year 12, and boasts an 80 percent attendance rate.

 Now a new group is making its mark on the small community and following in the tradition of the older singers.
-The Ernabella Children's Choir was established in 2006 following an inspirational visit by Mt Gordon Ingkatji who grew up at the mission.
+The Ernabella Children's Choir was established in 2006 following a visit by Mr Gordon Ingkatji who grew up at the mission.

 While most of the kids speak fluent Pitjantjatjara at home, English is often a second language only taught at school.
 Many of the kids in the choir have serious hearing problems in the form of otitis media, a middle ear infection that can cause hearing loss and runny ear.

 The junior choir has also formed strong bonds between the young kids and older members of the community.
-As Sam explains, the Children's Choir regularly performs at community funerals.
+As Sam explained, the Children's Choir regularly performs at community funerals.

-Today Ernabella is an Aboriginal-run community with a rich cultural heritage.
+Today Ernabella remains an Aboriginal-run community with a rich cultural heritage.
 ABC documentaries 'No Ordinary Mission' and 'Nothing Rhymes With Ngapartji' have been produced, telling their unique story.